 The University retains ownership of all equipment and/or software acquired with URF funds, which will remain the property of the supervisor’s department.

 URF funds MAY NOT be used for:

 - Any purchase not included in the approved budget, unless budget is amended and approved prior to purchase.
 Amendments must not diverge from the project’s original intent, and will not be accepted the last week of August.

-- Any purchase, expenditure or event dated before the final URF approval or after the URF expiration date (expiration date is either 8/31or commencement date if earlier).
+- Any purchase, expenditure or event dated before the final URF approval or after the URF expiration date (expiration date is either Aug.
+31or commencement date if earlier).

 - Student scholarships, stipends, or salaries.

-- Vehicle maintenance, fuel, or local transportation costs (in the Austin area).
+- Travel expenses (e.g. vehicle maintenance, fuel, or local transportation) costs in the Austin area.